unimelbmdap/doiget-tdm/README.md

 # doiget-tdm

 `doiget-tdm` is a command-line application and Python library for obtaining the metadata and full-text of published journal articles.

+> [!NOTE]
-It is primarily intended for use in text data mining projects where the user has subscriptions to full-text content and data exchange agreements where necessary.
+> This package is primarily intended for use in text data mining projects where the user has subscriptions to full-text content and has organised data exchange agreements.

 > [!WARNING]
 > This package is still in development and should be considered as alpha quality.